zepinglee/citeproc-js/manual/citeproc-doc.rst

 after installation.
 The tests begin as individual human-friendly fixtures written in a special format, shown in the sample file immediately below.
-Tests are prepared for use by grinding them into a machine-friendly form (JSON), and by preparing an appropriate Javascript execution wrapper for each.
+Tests are prepared for use by grinding them into a machine-friendly form (JSON), and by preparing an appropriate JavaScript execution wrapper for each.
 These operations are performed automatically by the top-level test runner script that ships with the sources.